adel-mamin/amast/libs/hsm/README.rst

        states (see state diagram in :ref:`example-hsm` section below)

    current state
-       the state which currently gets the incoming events
+       the state which currently receives incoming events

    active state
        same as current state